aragon/osx/packages/contracts/docs/core/01-how-it-works/index.md

 The [framework contracts](02-framework/index.md) provide the infrastructure to easily create and manage your DAOs and plugins easy.
 Both are built on top of external dependencies, most notably the [OpenZepplin](https://www.openzeppelin.com/contracts) and the [Ethereum Name Service (ENS)](https://docs.ens.domains/) contracts.

+The core and framework contracts are free to use, and no additional fees are charged.

 ### Governance Layer

 To govern the framework infrastructure, an aragonOS [Framework DAO](03-framework-dao.md) is deployed constituting the **governance layer** of the DAO framework.